-Eight strange things that have caused traffic chaos
+Santa and swans, weird things blocking roads - CBBC Newsround

 Drivers in a city in Russia were left a bit confused when they were stopped by a robot in the middle of the road.

-The machine had escaped from a science lab, where - funnily enough - it was learning how to move around independently.
+The machine had escaped from a science lab, where - funnily enough - it was learning how to move around on its own.

-It is thought it got out when someone who works at the lab left a gate open, according to the local Argumenty i Fakty newspaper.
+It is thought it got out when someone who works at the lab left a gate open.

 It wandered as far as 50 metres away, before its battery died and it was left standing in the middle of the road.